charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Ext 2/Topics/By year cumulative/Calculus.md

 The degree of a polynomial expression in x is the highest power of x appearing in the expression.
 An algebraic fraction where the degree of the numerator is less than the degree of the denominator is called a proper fraction (and vice versa for improper fractions)

-A proper fraction can be decomposed into simpler partial fractions.
+A proper fraction can be decomposed into simpler partial fractions which are easier to integrate.

 Ensure that denominator is factorised as far as possible before applying the below: